Hiroshi Sugimoto: Time Machine

 Overview

-Sugimoto has called his work "time exposed."
-He is known for using a large-format camera and developing his own darkroom chemicals, which contribute to his inimitable style.
+Sugimoto has called his work "time exposed" and even the technical aspects of his craft play notions of history and existence.
+He is known for using a large-format camera and developing his own darkroom chemicals, which contribute to his singular style, and his fascination with 19th-century methodologies and arcane photography techniques adds yet another layer of intrigue to his whimsical compositions.

-This exhibition is running from August to October at the Museum of Contemporary Art.
-A book of the same name was released last year, but these photographs require room to breathe.
+His subjects range from dioramas and wax figures to architectural forms, creating images that challenge and redefine fundamental notions of time, space and light.
+Discovering Sugimoto's work in a curated gallery space heightens their power further — these are photographs that require room to breathe.
 According to the man himself, "There is no decisive moment in my photograph, only the melting of time."
-So make sure you spend the time to take in his extraordinary technical display that tells us that time machines may exist after all.
+So make sure you spend the time to take in a life's work that prove time machines may exist after all.

 Information